JordanMartinez/purescript-jordans-reference/21-Hello-World/Readme.md

 ### Purescript

 - [Purescript By Example](https://leanpub.com/purescript/read#) - Outdated since it covers Purescript `0.11.7` and not `0.12.0`, but still a helpful resource.
-Be wary of any references to these [deprecated packages](https://github.com/purescript-deprecated) and read through the ReadMe in `Console-Lessons/Effect-Eff-and-Aff` to understand how to translate the no-longer-used `Eff` type to `Effect` type.
+Be wary of any references to these [deprecated packages](https://github.com/purescript-deprecated) and read through `Hello-World-and-Effects/Effect-Eff-and-Aff.md` to understand how to translate the no-longer-used `Eff` type to `Effect` type.
 - [Purescript Resources](https://purescript-resources.readthedocs.io/en/latest/index.html) - Justin Woo's Read the Docs (RTD) work

 ### Haskell